-Ruby C. Wake, Managing Partner
+Ruby C. Wake, Founding Partner

 Attorney Ruby Wake’s estate planning practice focuses on helping families enhance their lives today and secure their futures tomorrow.
 She excels in guiding her clients through the often confusing maze of financial and legal decisions.
 This can only be accomplished by creating plans that ensure the well-being of their families and the accomplishment of cherished family goals.
 Her considerable legal expertise includes family protection and wealth preservation, as well as planning strategies for unmarried couples and divorced individuals.
 Whether you are married or single, with a traditional family or blended one, just starting out or looking back on a life well-lived, Ruby will help you to craft a plan that achieves your goals for your loved ones today and for years to come.